How to get divorced in England & Wales

 Step three: Apply for your decree nisi (D84)

-If you are using the government's online system – you will be asked to fill out the decree nisi application online.
-This consists of a few questions.
+If you are using the government's online system – you will be asked to fill out the conditional order application online.

 Step four: Apply for a consent order (optional)